A user token is a signed JWT token that contains:

 kumactl delete global-secret user-token-signing-key-1

-You can remove the default admin user token from the storage and prevent it from being recreated.
+You can remove the default admin user token from storage and prevent it from being recreated.

-Keep in mind that even if you remove the admin user token, the signing key is still present.
+Keep in mind that removing the admin user token doesn’t remove the signing key.

 - Delete